Azure-Samples/msdocs-python-django-webapp-quickstart/README.md

 SECRET_KEY=123abc
 ```

+## When you deploy to Azure

-For deployment to production, use this command to generate an appropriate value:
+For deployment to production, create an app setting, `SECRET_KEY`.
+Use this command to generate an appropriate value:

 ```shell
 python -c 'import secrets; print(secrets.token_hex())'